 1. Control reactivity;

 3. Enclose the radioactive materials or nuclear fuels.

-At PALLAS, a lot of attention is paid to safety: to the reactor core, but also to all other nuclear systems that are needed to operate the reactor safely.
+At PALLAS, a lot of attention is paid to safety: regarding the reactor core, but also regarding all other nuclear systems that are needed to operate the reactor safely.
 For example, the shell of the reactor will have to withstand possible dangers from outside, such as plane crashes or earthquakes.
-All lessons learned from the past (for example Fukushima and Chernobyl) are taken up in the design of the reactor.
+All lessons learned from the past (for example Fukushima and Chernobyl) are included in the design of the reactor.

 Image Quality Plan

-The design also includes infrastructure, such as the cooling water supply, connections, sewerage, etc..
-Furthermore, it provides good logistics between all facilities, between the reactor and surrounding laboratories and office spaces.
+The design includes infrastructure, such as the cooling water supply, connections, sewerage, etc. Furthermore, it provides good logistics between all facilities, between the reactor and surrounding laboratories and office spaces.

 The infrastructure during the construction is also discussed.
-For example, there must be room for construction traffic, parking spaces for construction workers, construction buildings, and storage of materials.
+For example, there must be room for construction buildings, construction traffic, parking spaces for construction workers and storage of materials.
 The effect of these temporary facilities on the daily course of events on the site and in the area must be kept to a minimum.